Wildwitch: Wildfire (Ildprøven) – 2010

 The first book, Wildfire (Ildprøven) introduces the central character, Clara, a 12-year-old Danish student.
 She has a friendship with Oscar – they share a love of animals and nature.
 Oscar is considered "weird" by the popular students as he challenges teachers in class.
 Clara encounters a black cat, which scratches her cheek.
 Her mother, Mille, takes her to a remote forest to her previously unacknowledged aunt Isa.
 After treating her wounds, Isa starts to instruct her in the ways of a wildwitch and helps protect her from evil witch, Chimera.
 Guardian Australia's reviewer summarised, "a stunning and wonderful short novel for kids."

 Oblivion (Viridians blod) – 2011

 The second book, Oblivion, has Clara attacked by wild animals, which have been enslaved by the evil Chimera.
-With the help of her wildfriend and guardian, Cat, she defends herself and learns more about her wild witch powers.
+With the help of her wildfriend and guardian, Cat, she defends herself and learns more about her wildwitch powers.
 Love Reading's Andrea Reece observed, "Young readers will love these stories, the magical world is full of just the right sort of dangers and mystery, while the bonds Clara forms with animals and the wild world are just as satisfying."